esp-rs/esp-println/README.md

    - Only effective when using the `log` feature.
 - `critical-section` enables critical sections.
 - There are two ways to use this library with [`defmt`]:
    - `defmt-espflash`: This is intended to be used with [`espflash`], see `-L/--log-format` argument of `flash` or `monitor` subcommands of `espflash` and `cargo-espflash`.
 Uses [rzCOBS] encoding and adds framing.
-   - `defmt-raw`: Raw defmt output without additional framing. ⚠️ Be careful when using this feature: you must only write output using `defmt` macros, or you may irrecoverably corrupt the output stream!
+   - `defmt-raw`: Raw defmt output without additional framing.
+This feature does not prescribe an encoding method. ⚠️ Be careful when using this feature with `uart` or `jtag-serial`: you must only write output using `defmt` macros, or you may irrecoverably corrupt the output stream!
       This means that even the bootloader's output must be disabled.

 `defmt` features can also be used with [`probe-rs`].